 When Your Child is Being Bullied

-If your child comes to you distraught because of being bullied, listen and show compassion.
-Work to understand your child's perspective on the situation without immediately trying to solve it.
-Make sure your child receives the message that you love him, believe in him, accept him and understand his feelings.
+If your children come to you distraught because of being bullied, listen and show compassion.
+Work to understand their perspective on the situation without immediately trying to solve it.
+Make sure your children receive the message that you love them, believe them and understand their feelings.

-Unlike Megan, most children who are being bullied do not tell their parents.
-If you notice your child hasn't wanted to go to school lately or is exhibiting other behavior that has you concerned, you can bring it up with something like "I noticed that you haven't wanted to go to school lately.
+Most children who are being bullied do not tell their parents.
+If you notice your child hasn't wanted to go to school lately or is exhibiting other behavior that has you concerned, bring it up.
+You might say something like "I noticed that you haven't wanted to go to school lately.
 What's going on?"
 Keep asking questions until you feel you really understand.

 If you find out your child is being bullied, other steps you can take are:

 - Help your child think through ways of getting away from the bully.

 - Roleplay how to calmly tell the bully to stop.

 - Explore ways to engage with other kids away from the bully.